Clinical Research Associate Salary Entry Level

 6. Demand for CRAs in Specific Therapeutic Areas

-Not all CRAs are created equal, especially in entry-level roles.
-Clinical research in oncology, neurology, cardiology, and rare diseases commands higher salaries due to the complexity and high-stakes nature of these fields.
-If you're starting out and you’re able to specialize in one of these high-demand therapeutic areas, you may see a bump in your starting salary.
+All CRAs are not the same, especially in entry level positions.
+Oncology, neurology, cardiology and rare diseases are just some of the specialties that fetch higher salaries because of the complexity and life-alternating consequences of these disciplines.
+If you are just starting out and can specialize in one of these high demand therapeutic areas, you may well see a bump in your starting salary.

 Salary Growth Over Time